ratwolfzero/hopalong_python/README.md

 Advantages: Limits memory usage.

 Disadvantages: Both approaches become impractical due to the following major limitations:
 Data Loss and Inaccuracy: As previously computed floating-point values are irrecoverably mapped to integer pixel coordinates, it becomes impossible to retrieve the exact values for remapping, leading to data loss and inconsistencies.

+*This also applies analogously to versions that process floating point values ​​directly with a true probability density function (PDF) using SciPy Kernel Density Estimation (KDE) or the faster Numpy histogram.

 #### Possible other, more sophisticated solutions